desasser/burger-express-hbars/README.md

 - - - -

 ## Description:
 This is a project to use Node, MySQL, Handlebars, Express, and a homemade ORM.
 It also utilizes the MVC design pattern.
-The meat of the project is a burger database that allows the user to input some burgers and consume them, then track them and delete them after consumption.
+The meat (hah!) of the project is a burger database that allows the user to input some burgers and consume them, then track them and delete them after consumption.

 ## Screenshot
 <img src="public\assets\images\langingPage.JPG" alt="Burger Express Landing Page">